minhhung96966/AWS-DVA-C02/README.md

 VPC Router is a highly available device available in every VPC which moves traffic from somewhere to somewhere else.
 Router has a network interface in every subnet in the VPC.
+In every subnet ... 'network + 1' address
 Routes traffic between subnets.

 Route tables defines what the VPC router will do with traffic